sparrow217/CSCI4900001-github-repot/README.md

 #This is our readme for our project.

-Python requirements are kept in the requirements.txt file, and this file is generated using `pip freeze > requirements.txt`.
+Requirements are kept in requirements.md.

 Python 3.5 is recommended for this project.
 It can be downloaded and installed at [python.org](python.org).